-We use Night-Light{it} as an alternative dependent variable, which is calculated using satellite images of the earth at night for the years 1992, 1996, and 2001.
-Figure 2 visualizes how we transform these data: we first use the raw nighttime lights images (map A) to classify each of the over 1 million pixels as either "lit" or "unlit" (map B).
-This binary classification ensures that nonlinearity of luminosity in the images is "no longer a concern" (Michalopoulos and Papaioannou 2013, 135) and addresses problems with comparability over time (Chen and Nordhaus 2010; Elvidge et al. 2013).
-We then calculate the percentage share of lit pixels within the 1996 municipal boundaries to yield information on local electrification levels (map C) as well as the change between 1996 and 2001 (map D).
-The data appendix contains a full discussion and explains why alternative population-adjusted methodologies (see Elvidge et al. 2010) are unsuitable in our case.
+We use Nightlightit as an alternative dependent variable, which is calculated using satellite images of the earth at night for the years 1992, 1996, and 2001.
+Figure 2 visualizes how we transform these data: we first use the raw nighttime lights images (Map 1) to classify each of the over one million pixels as either "lit" or "unlit" (Map 2).
+This binary classification ensures that non-linearity of luminosity in the images is "no longer a concern" (Michalopoulos and Papaioannou 2013: 135) and addresses problems with comparability over time (Chen and Nordhaus 2010, Elvidge et al. 2013).
+We then calculate the percentage share of lit pixels within the 1996 municipal boundaries to yield information on local electrification levels (Map 3) as well as the change between 1996-2001 (Map 4).
+The data appendix contains a full discussion, and explains why alternative population-adjusted methodologies (see Elvidge et al. 2010) are unsuitable in our case.